NCERT Class 12 Biology Chapter 7 Notes Evolution - Download PDF

 • Adaptation:

-• Natural selection favors traits enhancing fitness.
+• Natural selection favors traits that enhance fitness.

 • Populations become adapted to environments.